Source Control

 After all other checks have passed except the "Ampli Merge Check", you are ready to get approval in GitHub.

-- Click "Details" next to the failed "Ampli Merge Check - PR" job
+- Click Details next to the failed "Ampli Merge Check - PR" job.

 Bitbucket Pipelines, Circle CI, and other CI/CD systems

-You can add merge and implementation checks to many different CI workflows, all it takes is the Ampli CLI.
-The easiest
+You can add merge and implementation checks to many different CI workflows with the Ampli CLI.
+To simplify integration, use the Ampli CLI Docker containers, which are already configured to run the Ampli CLI commands.

 Follow the high-level setup to add merge and implementation checks to your CI workflows.